 Then, in 2015, Josh was diagnosed with ulcerative colitis (UC), an inflammatory bowel disease where his body attacks his colon.
 For nearly a year, we struggled to keep Josh’s symptoms under control using very expensive medication.
 He was weak, lethargic, and miserable.

 In early 2016, my mom introduced us to a plant-based diet after learning that it can prevent, halt, and even reverse serious diseases.
 Within one month, my IBS was gone.
 It took Josh a little while to get on board with the idea, but once he did, he saw a real improvement in his symptoms too!

 It’s been over a year since we started this journey, and Josh hasn’t had a single UC flare since.
 Also, he no longer takes ANY ulcerative colitis medication!
-It may be a bit early to say this with 100% certainty, but we believe he’s cured.
+It may be a bit early to say this with 100% certainty, but we believe he’s healed.

 6/26/2018 Update: Josh has been off of his UC medication for 8 months now without any flares!

 1/16/2019 Update: Josh has been off of his UC medication for over a year now without any flares!

 We’ve spent a lot of time learning about a plant-based diet over the last year and a half.
 But as I mentioned earlier, all of the information that got us to this point is conveniently located in The China Study.
 Let me tell you about it!